learn-co-students/east-se-091123/04_events/README.md

 ```
 Note the parameter in our callback to `addEventListner`.
 When `addEventListener` invokes the function we give it, __*`addEventListener` will give that function an argument*__.
 The argument given to the function is a JavaScript object containing information about the event itself.

-While not always required, the event object _is REQUIRED when using forms_ as it can be used to prevent default behavior as well at provide data given by the user.
+While not always needed, the event object _is REQUIRED when using forms_ as it can be used to prevent default behavior as well at provide data given by the user.